SaranjeetKaur/rse_introductory_git_course/_episodes/l1-02-committing-history.md

 ## Staging and Committing

-For our first commit we saw that this is a two step process - first we use `git add` then `git commit`.
+For our first commit we saw that this is a two step process - first we use `git stage` then `git commit`.
 This is an important pattern used by Git.
 To understand this in more detail it's useful to know that git has three 'areas'.

 * The Working Directory (or Working Tree)